codership/documentation/galeracluster/source/monitoringthecluster.rst

      | wsrep_cluster_state_uuid | d6a51a3a-b378-11e4-924b-23b6ec126a13 |
      +--------------------------+--------------------------------------+

   Each node in the cluster should provide the same value.
 When a node carries a different value, this indicates that it is no longer connected to rest of the cluster.
-Once the nose reestablishes connectivity, it realigns itself with the other nodes.
+Once the node reestablishes connectivity, it realigns itself with the other nodes.

 - :ref:`wsrep_cluster_conf_id <wsrep_cluster_conf_id>` shows the total number of cluster changes that have happened, which you can use to determine whether or not the node is a part of the :term:`Primary Component`.